IEO vs STO – key differences you should know

 An IEO is always carried out on a currency exchange platform that acts on behalf of the startup that wants to raise funds with the newly issued tokens.
 Since the entire process of selling tokens happens on the exchange platform, token issuers need to pay a listing fee together with a percentage of the tokens sold during the IEO.
 In return, exchange platforms provide the process with more reliability and credibility than ICOs.

 The participants of IEOs don’t send contributions to a smart contract like in an ICO.
 Instead, they need to create an account on the exchange platform where the IEO is carried out.
 They can then top up their wallets with coins and use the funds to buy the fundraising campaign’s tokens.
+Let’s have a look at the benefits and challenges of IEO while juxtaposing IEO vs STO.

 Benefits of IEO